-Dogs and cats are both predatory creatures.
-In general, they are genetically hardwired to hunt and chase smaller creatures.
-This prey drive varies from animal to animal.
-In dogs especially, the breed has a great impact on prey drive.
-For example, Terriers were originally bred to hunt and kill vermin.
-If one sees a cat, especially a small cat, this predatory instinct might kick in.
-Of course, this is not to say that Terriers cannot get along with cats.
+Dogs and cats are both predatory creatures; they are genetically hardwired to hunt and chase smaller creatures.
+Natural prey drive varies from animal to animal, and breeding often has a great impact on prey drive.
+For example, some dog breeds were originally bred to hunt and/or kill other animals.
+The sight of a cat might spark this predatory instinct and lead to a chase or attack.

-On the flip side, cats are less likely to see dogs as prey because of size differences.
-However, a puppy or very small "teacup" type dog can most certainly trigger a cat's predatory instinct.
+Cats are less likely to see dogs as prey because of size differences.
+However, a puppy or very small "teacup" type dog may trigger a cat's predatory instinct.
 Cats may also misinterpret a dog's body language and grow defensive or fearful.

-In an effort to keep the cat and dog from getting off on the wrong paw, it is important to ease them both into the new situation.
-Don't just throw the new pet into the mix and hope for the best.
-Before you know it, the fur will be flying and someone could get seriously hurt.
-Instead, start slow.
-The most important part of the process is that you must directly supervise both pets.
-There should be NO unsupervised direct contact.
+It is important to ease a dog and cat into a new situation.
+Do not just throw the new pet into the mix and hope for the best.
+Before you know it, the fur will be flying and you or your pets could get seriously hurt.

 Remember to be safe while supervising your pets.
 An agitated cat or dog might mistakenly redirect aggression towards you, and scratches or bites are the last things you need.